kilhage/class.js/README.md

 More detailed examples:
 ----------------------------

-This examples belove is made with the jQuery release
+This examples below is made with the jQuery release

 * Create a basic class...